btholt/complete-intro-to-react-v8/lessons/05-react-capabilities/A-react-router.md

 export default Details;
 ```

 Now the Results page is its own component.
 This makes it easy to bring in the router to be able to switch pages.
-Run `npm install react-router-dom@6.2.1`.
+Run `npm install react-router-dom@6.4.1`.

-> If you're getting a dependency error and it won't let you install it, add `--force` to override npm and install it anyway.

 Now we have two pages and the router available.
 Let's go make it ready to switch between the two.
-In `App.js`:
+In `App.jsx`:

 ```javascript
 // at top